What is Autoimmune Disease?

-As the modern science sates that there is no cure for autoimmune diseases and can only control them by suppressing the over active immune response.
-Ayurvedic Treatments for Autoimmune Diseases are aimed to correct the immune system through various process.
+As modern science states that there is no cure for autoimmune diseases and can only control them by suppressing the overactive immune response.
+Ayurvedic Treatments for Autoimmune Diseases are aimed to correct the immune system through various processes.

 Causes for autoimmune diseases according to Ayurveda

-Aggravations of All the doshas can occur when a person consumes food during indigestion, not following the deistic rules, intake of incompatible food and drinks, eating when the previous food is not digested or with out feeling hungry, wrong combination of foods, can cause increases in the aggravation of all the dosha’s
+Aggravations of All the doshas can occur when a person consumes food during indigestion, does not follow the dietic rules, consumption of incompatible food and drinks, eating when the previous food is not digested or without feeling hungry, the wrong combination of foods can cause increases in the aggravation of all the dosha’s

-Impairment of the biological fire (agni) – When the deistic rules of ayurveda is ignored repeatedly it will lead to the impairment of the digestive fire.
+Impairment of the biological fire (Agni) – When the deistic rules of Ayurveda are ignored repeatedly it will lead to the impairment of the digestive fire.
 The optimal level of digestive fire is required to maintain the normalcy of the body.
 When the digestive becomes impaired it hampers the process of digestion and nourishment to the tissues.
 The weak digestive fire leads to the improper digestion of the food and causes a toxic metabolite called ama.
-This is form of toxin which can not be digested accumulates in the body and leads to the formation of autoimmunity.
+This is a form of toxin which can not be digested accumulates in the body and leads to the formation of autoimmunity.

-Due to repeated consumption of unwholesome or incompatible food habits leads to the alteration in the tissues.
-The altered tissue in the body considers it self as an antigens and an altered immune response takes palace leading to autoimmunity.
+Repeated consumption of unwholesome or incompatible food habits leads to the alteration in the tissues.
+The altered tissue in the body considers itself as an antigen and an altered immune response takes palace leading to autoimmunity.